 What You Need to Know If You’re Working While on Disability Benefits

-A letter bearing the seal of the Social Security Administration arrived toward the end of spring.
-James was afraid to open it.
+Anytime a letter bearing the seal of the Social Security Administration arrives, James feels afraid to open it.

 A 34-year-old with cerebral palsy, he depends on Social Security disability benefits for the majority of his income.
 The benefits cover his rent and bills each month.
 But it’s not enough to live on, so he supplements it with side gigs like DoorDash, Instacart and other delivery apps.